Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 the **Air Gap Installation** instructions and those with internet access should follow **Regular Installation** instructions.

+.. _airgap_dl:

 Air Gap
 ~~~~~~~~

 ..  following is cross-reference to AnacondaRepository.rst.
 Not sure how well it works for making pdf

-Docs assume the air-gap data is avialable on target server at `$INSTALLER_PATH`.
+Docs assume the air-gap data is available on target server at `$INSTALLER_PATH`.
 Refer to :ref:`airgap` for instructions
 on obtaining AirGap archive for AE-N installation.

-If the AE-N archive was not downloaded during AE-Repo install (:ref:`airgap`), then it can be obtained as follows:
+If the AE-N archive was not downloaded during :ref:`AE-Repo install <airgap>`, it can be obtained as follows:

 ::